Scaling to multiple servers

 The storage layer has the most changes in a multiple server installation.
 Deephaven requires access to a shared filesystem for historical and intraday data that can be mounted by each server in the Deephaven cluster.

 Typically, these disk mounts are provided via the NFS protocol exported from a highly available storage system.
-Other types of distributed or clustered filesystems such as glusterFS or HDFS should work but have not been extensively tested.
+Other types of distributed or clustered filesystems such as GlusterFS or HDFS should work but Deephaven has not extensively tested them.

 As mentioned, Deephaven relies on a shared filesystem architecture for access to its data.
 Currently, the larger installations use ZFS filers to manage the storage mounts that are exported to the query and data import servers via NFS over 10g network interfaces.